philthompson10/sip/docs/abi_14.rst

     garbage collected.

+.. cpp:enumerator:: sipEventPySubclassCreated

+    This event is triggered whenever a Python subclass of a C++ class is created.
+The handler is passed a pointer to the :c:type:`sipWrapper` object that has been created and returns an :c:type:`int` that is negative (and a Python exception raised) if there was an error.

 .. c:function:: int sipExportSymbol(const char *name, void *sym)

     Python does not allow extension modules to directly access symbols in